jax-ml/jax/docs/501/shape-polymorphism.md

 ```

-Another situation when you may get an error is when some dimension
+Another situation where you may get an error is when some dimension
 variables do appear in the input shapes, but in a non-linear
 expression that JAX cannot currently solve: